Skingorithm/Capstone_Bangkit/README.md

 - Wrinkles's dataset: 135

 ### WORKFLOW STAGES
+1. Download and collect your own dataset from google images
-1. Crop and Resize your input images to 256x256, you can use [our notebook](https://github.com/Skingorithm/Capstone_Bangkit/blob/Machine-Learning/Data%20Preparation%20-%20Crop%20and%20Resize%20Face%20Image.ipynb).
+2. Crop and Resize your input images dataset to 256x256, you can use [our notebook](https://github.com/Skingorithm/Capstone_Bangkit/blob/Machine-Learning/Data%20Preparation%20-%20Crop%20and%20Resize%20Face%20Image.ipynb).
-3. Label your images dataset using ImageJ.
+3. Label your input images dataset using ImageJ.
 You can download ImageJ in [here](https://imagej.nih.gov/ij/download.html)
-5. Stack your input images using ImageJ software
+5. Stack your input images dataset using ImageJ software
 6. Train the model, for training we use UNet architecture and ResNEt34 as our backbone (encoder).
+After that, save and export the existing model to .h5 file format.
 These are the notebook file that we work on:
    - [Acne Segmentation - ResUnet.ipynb](https://github.com/Skingorithm/Capstone_Bangkit/blob/Machine-Learning/Acne%20Skin%20Segmentation/Acne%20Segmentation%20-%20ResUnet.ipynb)
    - [Dark Circle Segmentation - ResUnet.ipynb](https://github.com/Skingorithm/Capstone_Bangkit/blob/Machine-Learning/Dark%20Circle%20Segmentation/Dark%20Circle%20Segmentation%20-%20ResUnet.ipynb)
    - [Eye Segmentation - ResUnet.ipynb](https://github.com/Skingorithm/Capstone_Bangkit/blob/Machine-Learning/Eye%20Segmentation/Eye%20Segmentation%20-%20ResUnet.ipynb)